Codecademy/docs/content/postgresql/concepts/identifers/identifers.md

   - 'paths/analyze-data-with-sql'
 ---

-In PostgreSQL, identifiers refer to the names given to database objects such as tables, columns, indexes, views, sequences, and other database components.
+In PostgreSQL, **Identifiers** refer to the names given to database objects such as tables, columns, indexes, views, sequences, and other database components.

 ## Identifier Types

 `Identifier Types` refers to names given to objects in a database like tables, columns, indexes, and other components of a database.
 These names help **PostgreSQL** to interact with the database.
-The are different types of Identifier that are used.
+There are different types of identifiers that are used.

-- Table Identifier
+- Table Identifiers
 - Column Identifiers
 - Index Identifiers
 - View Identifiers